farexy/tg-traefik/README.md

 - helm v3.x

 To install traefik as ingress provider you need:
-1. Configure kubectl to use your AKS cluster (in my example cluster is named `eastus-dev-flow-cluster` and resource group is `ASG.Development.Flow`)
+1. Configure kubectl to use your AKS cluster
 ```
 RG=tg-dev
 AKS=eastus2-dev-tg-cluster